LetteraUnica/HuffPost-analysis/final-project/report.md

 We can say that Naive bayes is very fast to train, evaluate and provides decent results.
 Logistic regression is better than naive bayes in any metric apart from the training time, which takes about 3 times more.

-As for the neural network models CNN and LSTM are very slow to train and evaluate, and have worse F1 scores than logistic regression.
-We can confidently say that in any task and any situation a logistic regression model will be a better choice than any of these two models.
+As for the neural network models CNN and LSTM are very slow to train and evaluate, on top of that they have worse F1 scores than logistic regression.
+We can confidently say that in any task and any situation a logistic regression model would be a better choice than any of these models.

-The transformer is the model that performs best in terms of F1 scores, however it takes a huge time to evaluate and train with respect to logreg or naive bayes.
-This model can be used when we need accurate predictions or when computing resources are not a problem.
+Finally, the transformer is the model that performs best in terms of F1 scores, this comes at the cost of huge training and evaluation times with respect to logistic regression or naive bayes.
+A use case of this model could be when we need accurate predictions or when computing resources are not a problem.

 ## Conclusion

-We took a dataset of 200k Huffpost articles and analyzed the topic of discussion using a topic model.
-This model demonstrated how the US news have become more and more politicized, with the topic talking about the US president donald trump becoming the main subject of discussion over the years and still growing in 2018, where the data collection process stops.
+We took a dataset of 200k Huffpost articles and found the topics of discussion using gensim topic model.
+By analyzing the popularity of the topics over time we demonstrated how the US news have become more and more politicized, with the topic talking about the US president donald trump becoming the main subject of discussion over the years and still growing in 2018, where the data stops.

 We also trained text classification models to classify a news article based on its headline and summary, the goodness of a model was measured not only using F1 scores, but also with training and evaluation time, as we think they are of paramount importance in a production scenario.
-The best model in terms of raw performance was a fine-tuning of a distilbert-base-uncased transformer model, which manages to get a F1_weighted score of 0.68 at the cost of a high evaluation and training time.
-A simpler and lighter model we considered is logistic regression, which takes less that 1/100 to train and evaluate w.r.t. distilbert-base-uncased with only a decrease of 0.04 in F1 score.
+The best model in terms of F1 scores was found by fine-tuning the pretrained distilbert-base-uncased transformer model, this model manages to get a F1_weighted score of 0.68 at the cost of a high evaluation and training time.
+A simpler and lighter model we considered is logistic regression, which takes less that 1/100 to train and evaluate w.r.t. the transformer model with only a decrease of 3% in F1 score.

 ## References